 As our dogs get older they slow down and don't burn off as many calories as they should, so we must keep an eye on their diet and be careful not to overfeed them.

 If your dog is overweight, the chances are he's unhealthy!

 American and English Cocker Spaniel bitches are usually smaller than the

 male dogs, consequently, they also tend to weigh less.

 An illness may cause your dog to put on or to lose weight.

-If your dog loses (or gains) weight and there's no obvious reason for this loss or gain, I strongly recommend you take your pet to see his vet and play it safe!.
+So if your dog loses (or gains) weight and there's no obvious reason for this loss or gain, I strongly recommend you take your pet to see his vet and play it safe!

-Neutering dogs can also have an impact on your Cocker Spaniel's weight because neutered pets don't need as many calories.
+Neutering dogs can also have an impact on your Cocker Spaniel's weight because neutered pets no longer need as many calories.

 your dog is neutered, it's a good idea to reduce his food intake a